PolestarLabs/db-schema/README.md

 ### Layer 2: Front-Facing Types (`/types`)

-These live in `types/index.d.ts` and are the "pretty" types meant for bot commands, API responses, and dashboard rendering.
+These are defined in per-schema `*.types.d.ts` files and re-exported through the `types/index.d.ts` barrel.
+They are the "pretty" types meant for bot commands, API responses, and dashboard rendering.
 They use proper type unions instead of raw strings, have cleaner names, and include instance method signatures.

 ```ts
 import type { User, CosmeticItem, Rarity, Currency } from "@polestarlabs/database_schema/types";